TomodomoCo/kaiso/README.md

     + `$controller->any()` If this is available in the controller class, it will always be run
     + `$controller->get()`, `->post()`, `->put()`, etc. If `->any()` isn't available, it will load a method corresponding to the value of `$_SERVER['REQUEST']`

 In the future, the method names may be customisable and/or mappable.
-Additionally, it would be cool to create a PSR7-ish Request object that can be passed into the controller methods.

 ## What doesn't Kaiso do?